JonathanMWerner/human_cross_tissue_XCI/README.md

 # human_cross_tissue_XCI

-This repository contains code for the manuscript "Cross-tissue analysis of allelic X-chromosome inactivation ratios resolves features of human development"
+This repository contains code for the manuscript "Variability of cross-tissue X-chromosome inactiavation characterizes timing of human embryonic lineage specification events", Dev Cell 2022.

 All relevant data generated from these notebooks are available on the FTP server: http://labshare.cshl.edu/shares/gillislab/people/werner/werner_et_al_Dev_Cell_2022/data
 To fully replicate all analysis, you first need access to and download the .fastq data from GTEx, which requires dbGAP permissions.
 Once you have the fastqs, the VCF and WIG files used as input for estimating XCI ratios can be generated following the snakemake pipeline in human_cross_tissue_XCI/code/snakemake_data_processing_pipeline